-With respect to decommissioning, everyone with whom we spoke agrees in principle with decommissioning.
-There are obvious deep differences on timing and context of decommissioning - indeed it is those differences which led to the creation of this Body - but they should not be allowed to obscure the nearly universal support which exists for decommissioning.
+With respect to decommissioning, we are satisfied that everyone with whom we spoke agrees in principle with decommissioning.
+There are differences on timing and context of decommissioning indeed it is those differences which led to the creation of this Body - but they should not be allowed to obscure the nearly universal support which exists for decommissioning.